reecefenwick/tesseract-service/README.md

-# OCR as A Service
+# OCR as a Service

 ## Prerequisites